Share a copy with clients »

 Though there is no cure, massage therapy may be one way to make life a little easier for people with fibromyalgia.

-Researchers found that massage therapy improved anxiety, sleep, pain and quality of life in fibromyalgia patients—both immediately following and up to one month after.
+Researchers found the experimental group experienced significantly improved anxiety, sleep, pain and quality of life—both immediately following the treatment and up to one month after.
+The control group did not reap any of these benefits.
+The six month follow-ups, however, showed that improvements in sleep were the only difference between the two treatment groups.
 Read the full study »

 Find a Trusted Massage Therapist